 Israel has a fairly resilient economy with a particularly strong technology sector.
-Much of this progress is due to Israel's innovative abilities in the fields of applied sciences and technology as well as its highly educated workforce.
-A large proportion of Israeli graduates become specialists in telecommunications, software development and IT.
+Much of this progress is due to Israel's innovative abilities in the fields of applied sciences and technology, as well as its highly educated workforce.
+Many Israeli graduates become specialists in telecommunications, software development and IT.

-Thanks to its rapidly growing GDP, Israel has become a popular expat destination for those looking for career progression as well as businesses looking for investment opportunities.
+Thanks to its rapidly growing GDP, Israel has become a popular expat destination for those seeking career progression and businesses looking for investment opportunities.
 This influx of expats, combined with Israel's diverse population of Jewish, Arab, Druze and other groups, means Israel is a tapestry of cultures, with many ways of living and working.

 Job market in Israel

-Within Israel, a huge amount of the workforce is employed in technical professions.
+Within Israel, a considerable proportion of the workforce is employed in technical professions.
 Israeli companies have staked a major claim in worldwide high-tech and telecommunications markets due to their specialisations and ability to excel in diverse technological applications.

-Key fields of technological innovation and expat employment are communications, computer hardware and software, information systems, finance, medicine, food processing and solar energy.
+Key fields of technological innovation and expat employment are communications, computer hardware and software, information systems, finance, medicine, law and marketing.
 Many foreigners also find employment teaching English.

 Finding a job in Israel

 Most expats move to Israel with a job in hand.
-Foreigners who intend on taking up a position in Israel need to pbtain a work permit.
-Expats who plan on immigrating as a Jew ('making Aliyah') may find the process easier as there are Aliyah organisations that can offer advice.
+Foreigners intending to occupy a position in Israel must obtain a work permit.
+Jewish expats who intend to immigrate ('making Aliyah') may find the process easier, as there are Aliyah organisations that can offer advice.

 Jobs can be found through online job portals, through listings in local newspapers and by directly contacting recruitment agencies.
-It can be beneficial to invest time in learning Hebrew as many job listings won't be in English.
+Investing time in learning Hebrew can be beneficial, as many job listings won't be in English.
 In Arab-owned businesses, prevalent in the north and areas like Nazareth, learning Arabic would be a boon.
-Learning the local language will not only be useful in the workplace but in social situations too.
+Learning the local languages will not only be useful in the workplace but in social situations too.

-Networking is also very important in Israel as most jobs are actually not advertised publicly.
-So it is worth speaking to colleagues and other contacts about any potential job opportunities as a personal recommendation can go a long way there.
+Networking is also crucial in Israel, as most jobs are not actually advertised publicly.
+It is worth speaking to colleagues and other contacts about potential job opportunities, as a personal recommendation can go a long way there.